-10. The hardest things in life have been the best things.
+The hardest things in life have been the best things.
 All seven of my pregnancies were hard, but this gave us beautiful babies.
-Melanoma was hard, but it granted the perspective that life is a gift, and I want to live the rest of my days truthfully, gently, and bravely.
-Really loving Jesus is hard.
-It's turning the other cheek, loving your enemies, and blessing those who curse you, but I can't imagine not loving Jesus.
-He's everything to me.
+Working on our farm is hard, but it has granted the perspective that life really can and should be a labor of love.